 The arrangement of the table is how we present our courtesy, good taste, and friendliness.
 Laying a ‘festive’ tablecloth on the coffee or dining table is the first step.

 Centrepieces are a great way of bringing the antique / vintage aesthetic to the event.
-Flowers are a classic option.
-Furthermore, if your tablecloth is floral, you can match the flowers at the centre of the table to those on the cloth.
+Fresh flowers are a classic option.
+If your tablecloth is floral, you can match the flowers at the centre of the table to those on the cloth or create your own flower arrangement.

 Something important to remember about centrepiece flower arrangements is size.
 They should never be so large as to leave the table cramped, nor so tall as to block any of your guests from talking to one another.

-Candlesticks and candelabra can serve a function as well as providing decoration.
+Candlesticks and candelabra can serve a function as well as provide decoration.
 Traditionalists will say that candlesticks shouldn’t feature for tea parties unless they are the main source of light at the occasion.

 The Tea Set